Play

 Pear tree origin

+The culture pear (Pyrus communis L.The pear (Pepper) belongs to the rose family and is descended from various West Asian and European wild pears, as well as the native European pear.
 It was already cultivated in Greece around 1000 BC.
-The Romans took over the culture and with the end of the Roman period its cultivation declined.
-From 600 AD onwards, monasteries and nobles began to cultivate it again.
+The Romans adopted its cultivation, and with the end of the Roman era, its cultivation declined.
+From 600 AD onwards, monasteries and noble families increasingly cultivated it again.

 In ancient Greece it was dedicated to the goddess Hera.
 It symbolizes love, fertility and growth.